A statistical approach to topological entanglement: Boltzmann machine representation of high-order irreducible correlation: Statistics of entanglement sampling

 up to a normalizing factor, where $\ket{\overline{\sigma_{\square}}}$ denotes the gauge configuration of links complementary to the $\sigma_\square$.
 The summation is over the configuration $\{\sigma_\square\}$ of subsystem, which determine the set of configurations in the environment.
 Due to the zero-flux constraint in the ground state, there are three degrees of freedom which fluctuate independently, hence, the normalized reduced density matrix takes the form

 which immediately gives the entropy $S = L\log2 - \log2$, with $L=4$ and the second term $S_{\rm topo} = -\log2$.
 The simplicity of $\rho_\square$ of TC makes it an ideal and minimal platform to test the statistical approach.
 To apply a statistical measure of topological entanglement, we use the projective measurement which produces classical probabilities.
 Given a mixed state $\{p_i, \ket{\psi_i}\}$, the (reduced) density matrix is defined by $\rho = \sum_{i}p_i \ket{\psi_i}\bra{\psi_i}$.
-A projetive meaurement by projector $\mathcal{P}_i$ gives the outcome $i$ with probability $p_i$, and $\rho$ collapses into $\rho'$ as discussed in Eq. \ref{eq:proj}.
+A projetive meaurement by projector $\mathcal{P}_i$ gives the outcome $i$ with probability $p_i$, and $\rho$ collapses into $\rho'$ as discussed in Eq.~\ref{eq:proj}.

 Note that the gauge constraint in $Z_2$ TO states that any contractable loops must have zero flux in the ground state expectation, hence, under $z$ basis, in each set of samples the four spins must multiply to one.
 Equivalently, fixing one of the four spins by a projection into $\ket{\uparrow}$, projective measurements on the remaining three $\sigma_i$ should give a dependent sample distribution.
-This allows us to write it in terms of the tripartite form, and immdiately gives a non-zero synergistic information as the topological entanglement.
+This allows us to write it in terms of the tripartite form, which immediately gives a non-zero synergistic information as the topological entanglement.
 To see this, we calculate the (conditional) mutual information of $\{\sigma_1,\sigma_2,\sigma_3\}$ in the classical information context given a fixed $\sigma_4 = + 1$:

-where for simplicity we have left out the conditional argument $\sigma_4=+1$ in $p(\bullet|\sigma_4 = +1)$.
 It is straightforward to evaluate these equations noting that there are only a few choices of $\{\sigma_1,\sigma_2,\sigma_3\}$ given the zero-flux constraint.
-We can directly write down the (marginal) probability.
+Here we can directly write down the marginal probabilities.
 Due to the gauge symmetry, all valid gauge configurations share the same probability weight, hence we have

 These immediately gives

 thus the third order mutual information which coincides with TEE: